How I was able to break through my borders to get to where I am today.

 Another part of this period that affected me was studying economics and business in a time and place where things were really starting to hit the fan economically.
 I could see first hand the turmoil that was being created by the giant shift that was taking place.
 During my free time I would walk into the lectures of world famous economist Jesus Huerta De Soto and watch his fiery presentations.
 I was also the head of the SLU Economics Club where I was able to have in depth discussions with his professors and PHD students on a regular basis.

 2013 and beyond

-Since graduating I have been on one adventure after another including helping start a bank in Barbados, managing a hotel and starting my own vacation rental company in Mexico, coaching aspiring entrepreneurs in Chile and much more.
+Since graduating I have been on one adventure after another including helping start a bank in Barbados, managing a hotel on the beach of Acapulco, starting my own vacation rental company in San Miguel de Allende, coaching aspiring entrepreneurs in Chile and much more.

-The vision of Borderless is to help entrepreneurs and investors navigate through the information age.
+The vision of Borderless is to help entrepreneurs and investors navigate through the transition into the information age.

 This project has taken a life of it’s own and I still can’t believe some of the people that I have been able to contact and have STAYED in contact with because of it.
 What this is really all about is creating a global network of people that can work together to stay on top of the latest business technology trends.